anthonyradose/gamesay_milestone_project3/README.md

 ### Purpose of Project -

 Many video game sites often overwhelm users with an abundance of content, including irrelevant information and intrusive promotional pop-ups.
 This project aims to streamline the video game consumer's experience, by cutting through the noise and focusing on the essential info of a video game, in particular if it's worth playing or not.

+Value to Users:
+- Community-driven Reviews: Users can read reviews from fellow gamers, offering insight and opinions on different games.
+- Streamlined User Experience: The application's clean and modern design ensures a user-friendly experience, minimizing distractions and focusing on essential information.
+- Convenient Accessibility: With features like search functionality and detailed game information, users can easily find the games they're interested in and contribute reviews.
+- User Engagement: Through functionalities like user profiles and the ability to edit or delete reviews, GameSay encourages user engagement and interaction within the gaming community.

 ---